dengbowen2017/DeepCAPE/README.md

         └─Chromosomes
 ```

+# Requirements
+- keras2
+- numpy
+- hickle
+- tensorflow
+- pytorch

+# How to use
+For now, there is something wrong with the pytorch version.
+Please use keras version instead.

 # References
 Chen, Shengquan, Mingxin Gan, Hairong Lv, and Rui Jiang.
 "DeepCAPE: a deep convolutional neural network for the accurate prediction of enhancers."
 Genomics, Proteomics & Bioinformatics (2021).